Lead's Urban Legacy

 Contains summaries, interviews, references, pictures, and more information that accompanied a June 1998 Frontline program about endocrine disrupting chemicals on Public Broadcasting Service channels.

-GreenFacts.org presents three-tiered reviews of environmental and health-related reports published by various international organizations.
-The endocrine disruptors section explains how they act, potential effects, and exposure sources as outlined in the groundbreaking 2002 global assessment of endocrine disruptors.
+GreenFacts.org presents 3-tiered reviews of environmental and health-related reports published by various international organizations.
+The endocrine disruptors section explains how they act, potential effects, and exposure sources.

 Healthy Milk, Healthy Baby

 The National Resources Defense Council presents information about breast milk contaminants (includes types, levels, harm, and preventing chemicals in human milk), the benefits of breastfeeding, and problems with infant formula.